 A Game of Two Halves

-Our member Dr Nick Barnes is a young people’s psychiatrist working with children and adolescents in London.
+Our member Dr Nick Barnes is a young people’s psychiatrist working with children and adolescents in London, and more recently in the north of Scotland.
 From 2010 he has used CAT ideas in combination with footballing activities with young people (aged 11 – 16) at risk of exclusion from school.

 Nick has also drawn on CAT ideas in his support of school communities where pupils have been affected by violence.